AaronL-in/qubit-dots/README.md

 # QuDiPy (Quantum Dots in Python)

 This respository aims to be a general purpose tool for simulating electron dynamics in quantum dots with an emphasis on quantum information processing.
 We adopt an effective mass formalism which enables simulations across a variety of material systems and heterostructures.
 The code base is under construction by the Coherent Spintronics Group (CSG) at the University of Waterloo.
-The three codebase maintainers are Brandon Buonacorsi (@theycallmesimba), Stephen Harrigen (@bleutooth65), and Bohdan Khromets (@hromecB).
-Reach out to any of us if you have questions regarding this project.
+The two codebase maintainers are Bohdan Khromets (@hromecB) and Zach D. Merino (@zmerino).
+Reach out to either of us if you have questions regarding this project.

 Version 1.0 is currently under development.
 When completed, we aim to have the following capabilities:
 - Simulation of charge stability diagrams using either a constant interaction model or a Hubbard Hamiltonian model.
 In addition, this module can fit charge stability data to extract capacitances for the constant interaciton model.